MentallyQuill/Wandlight/README.md

 - Users who want explicit control over what continuity and lore are injected into the prompt.
 - Users who are comfortable configuring model providers, scan ranges, and review workflows.

-It may be excessive for short, casual, low-continuity chats.

 ## What Wandlight Does

 Wandlight separates story memory into four layers.